iamasmigupta/snake-burger-game/README.md

 <img width="747" height="781" alt="image" src="https://github.com/user-attachments/assets/5fbc5e8b-0724-4ed6-9e7d-8d8d094f534f" />

+🎯 How to Play
+🎮 Controls

+W / Up Arrow → Move Up

+S / Down Arrow → Move Down

+A / Left Arrow → Move Left

+D / Right Arrow → Move Right

+🏆 Objective

+Eat burgers 🍔 to increase your score (+10 each).
+Grow your snake longer with each burger.
+Avoid hitting walls or colliding with yourself.

+💡 Gameplay Tips

+The snake speeds up slightly every time you eat.
+Plan your moves to avoid crashing into your tail.
+Game ends when you hit the wall or your own body.

 ## Design Principles
 - Use only standard Python modules and **Pygame**
 - Python 3.x compatible